Romelium/dircat-rust/README.md

 2. **Run it** in your project directory:

     ```bash
-    # Concatenate all relevant files in the current directory into output.md
+    # Concatenate all relevant text files in the current directory into output.md
+    # (skips binaries, respects .gitignore by default)
     dircat . > output.md
     ```